One of the hard parts about living in an RV is that the quality of the water you get is subject to whatever campground you’re staying in that weekend.

 And it also comes with a flexible hose protector that reduces the amount of strain placed on the city water faucet or your RV’s water connection spigot.

-4: Clearsource Premium Pristine RV Water Filter System
+4. Best with Durability: Clearsource Premium Pristine RV Water Filter System

 One of the most durable RV water filters that we encountered during our search is the Clearsource Premium RV Water Filter System.